Cod-e-Codes/test-repo/README.md

 ---

-## Admin Mode: Privileged Commands & Security
+## Admin Mode & Privileged Commands

 > [!IMPORTANT]
 > Admin commands require the `--admin` flag and a matching `--admin-key`.
 Only users listed as admins on the server can authenticate.